MuscleMap/MuscleMap/README.md

             Right Fibula 8162
           ```
        </details>
-    * The default spatial overlap during sliding window inference is 90%.
-If inference speed needs to be increased, the spatial overlap can be lowered.
-For large high-resolution or whole-body images, we recommend lowering the spatial inference to 50%:
+    * The default spatial overlap during sliding window inference is 50%.
+If segmentation performance needs to be improved, the spatial overlap can be increased.
+To improve performance, we recommend increasing the spatial inference to 90%:
        ~~~
-       mm_segment -i image.nii.gz -s 50
+       mm_segment -i image.nii.gz -s 90
        ~~~
     * Users may specify our legacy region segmentation models (version 0.0) with -r.
       * Available regions: abdomen, pelvis, thigh, and leg.